Bio1M/Bio1M.github.io/primate_ques.md

 ---
 layout: page
-title: Practice questions (Apes unit)
+title: Practice questions (Primates unit)
 ---

 MC.
 Which of the following is _not_ a trait used to distinguish the